owainlewis/http-dispatch/README.md

 ### Differences from http-client

-* Easier to use (IMO)
+* Simple DSL (only two types HTTPRequest and HTTPResponse)
 * Higher level API
 * No exceptions thrown on non 200 status codes
 * Supports TLS out of the box
-* Headers are just tuples (String, String) so no need to deal with case insensitive byte strings
+* Headers are just tuples (ByteString, ByteString) so no need to deal with case insensitive byte strings
-* Automatic Aeson serialization for POST requests

 ## Motivation